HerbertRLopes/QAChallenge/Exercise 1.md

 ## 4 - The usability of the fluency bar must be improved

 When user open the Annotation Guideline is explained what to do after review all annotations, but the usability that is shown is not ok.
-IS possible to creat a new interface for this progress, like using five stars and some questions to user respond with "YEs" Or "No":
+IS possible to creat a new interface for this progress, like using five stars and some questions to user respond with "Yes" Or "No":

 Examples of questions:
 ```